-We also note that learning to regress angular velocity generally improve the ability of our models to predict position, in particular when generalizing to T{gen} steps.
-For example, PosNet in the Ellipsoidal bowl reduces its position error from 24.4 to 11.8 at T{gen} when it is required to predict angular velocity during training.
-For further comparisons, see the similarly colored, adjacent bars in Fig. 5 (left) and Fig. 7 (left)).
+We also note that learning to regress angular velocity generally improve the ability of our models to predict position, in particular when generalizing to $T{\rm gen}$ steps.
+For example, PosNet in the Ellipsoidal bowl reduces its position error from 24.4 to 11.8 at $T{\rm gen}$ when it is required to predict angular velocity during training.
+For further comparisons, see the similarly colored, adjacent bars in Fig. 5 (left) and Fig. 8 (left)).
 This is remarkable as angular velocity as such remains very challenging to predict.

 An interesting question is whether the model learns or not to measure angular velocity from images, or whether predicting this quantity during simply induces a better internal understanding of physics.
 To tease this effect out, we prevent the network from observing the ball spin by removing the texture on the ball.
 Table 3 shows that this results approximately in the same accuracy as the textured cases, indicating that angular velocity is not estimated visually.
+Our hypothesis is that angular velocity is estimated by exploiting the strong correlation between linear and angular velocities due to conservation of momentum.